Skip to main content

 Can I download the comparison report?

 Yes.
-Click the Download Report button to save a plain text diff report showing all changes with their paths, old values and new values.
+Click Download Report to save a plain text diff showing all changes with their paths, old values and new values.